Sports Premium Grant

 In the 2016 Budget, Chancellor George Osborne announced that revenue from the soft drinks industry levy will be used to double the primary school PE and sport premium from £160 million per year to £320 million per year from September 2017, to help schools support healthier, more active lifestyles.
 This additional funding will enable primary schools to make further improvements to the quality and breadth of PE and sport they offer.

-We must use the funding to make additional and sustainable improvements to the quality of PE and sport on offer to pupils.
+We must use the funding to make additional and sustainable improvements to the quality of PE and sport on offer to pupils to encourage the development of healthy, active lifestyles.

 This means we will use the premium to: